What is Kundalini?

 In the context of Kundalini awakening, karmas-the deeds and thoughts of past lives and this one-come to greatly influence an individual’s spiritual path.
 Karma is a core concept in most Eastern philosophies, where every action bears a consequence-that affects not only one’s present life but also their spiritual path.

 Karmic Residue: Each person carries karmic patterns that affect their behavior, thoughts, and emotional responses.
 These karmas can manifest as obstacles or blockages during the Kundalini awakening process.
-Unresolved karmic issues may surface as physical, emotional, or spiritual challenges that must be addressed for successful awakening and integration.
+Unresolved karmic issues can rise to the surface as physical, emotional, or spiritual challenges, requiring conscious attention and resolution for successful awakening and long-term integration.

 Positive and Negative Karmas: Positive karmas, which are the result of compassionate actions and spiritual pursuits, can make the Kundalini awakening process easier.
 They may lead to supportive experiences, such as increased clarity, a sense of purpose, and deeper connections with others.
 Negative karmas may result in resistance, anxiety, or confusion during the awakening process, hindering spiritual progress.

-Karma and Free Will: While karmic experiences are shaped for individuals, the exercise of free will is always at play with respect to those karmas.
+Karma and Free Will: Although karmic patterns shape individual experiences, people always exercise free will in how they respond to and work through those karmas.
 Conscious decisions, self-inquiry, and spiritual practices will allow an individual to change karmic patterns and bring about healing and growth.
 This includes becoming aware of and transcending destructive patterns of behavior, the development of compassion, and better understanding of self.

 This raises kundalini energy, which is a valid release of old karmic patterns and can explain to one how their life needs healing and transformation.
 Meditating, doing yoga, or self-inquiry will get one working through karmas, thus being a more valid expression of the true self.